 In any case, the Austro-Swedish marque’s latest addition is likely to pique the interest of those watching this segment.
 And, probably encourage new riders to swing a leg over a two-wheel machine, for the first time.

-Within the Svartpilen 125 riders will find not only a highly-pleasing form but additionally high-quality components.
-The nordic marque’s equipped this nimble thumper with a collection of components that would be proud to be fixed to more powerful bikes.
+Within the Svartpilen 125, riders will find a highly-pleasing form but additionally high-quality components.
+The nordic marque’s equipped this nimble thumper with a collection of components that more powerful bikes would be proud to have.

 Hydraulic brakes (by ByBre) augmented with Bosch ABS technology are found up at the front.
 Particularly handy for new riders under emergency braking conditions.

 Front shocks are 43 mm open cartridge forks (P APEX) and hold a 17” spoked wheel fitted with Pirelli tyres.

 The same is true of the tyre at the rear wheel, with suspension delivered via a WP APEX single rear shock.
 Reassuringly, this should be more than enough to cope with the conditions of most UK/European roads.